 Reality: NPS helps identify areas where CX has to be improved

 NPS does not drive customer experience.
-NPS is a metric that is used to measure customer loyalty.
-It distils several customer feedback questions into one key question that will invoke maximum response from customers.
+NPS metric that is used to measure customer loyalty.
+It distills several customer feedback questions into one key question that will invoke a maximum response from customers.

 The question is usually in the lines of:

 As you can see from the question, the intent is to measure the customer’s likelihood to recommend the business to a friend of a colleague.
 Along with the primary question, additional follow-up questions can also be added to the NPS® survey.

 The responses to the survey will help identify areas where CX has to be improved.
 The responses from each type of customer — promoters, passives and detractors can be further analyzed for corrective measures.

 NPS® varies from industry to industry and from business to business.
 There are industry averages, but NPS® does not remain common for all industries.